 - While I plan my goal, I may get negative feedback and become frustrated as I search for task relevant information (Seijts et al., 2013).

-By incorporating the FABULOUS Framework into your goal setting, you create a new process that removes barriers to achieving work-life balance and employee wellbeing at work.
-The learning goal of mitigating burnout begins with a constructive action step.
-Therefore, let’s focus on a FABULOUS action plan to achieve personal resilience.
+By incorporating the FABULOUS Framework for Wellness into your goal setting, you create a new process that removes barriers to achieving work-life balance and employee wellbeing.
+The goal of mitigating burnout begins with a constructive action step: focusing on a FABULOUS action plan to achieve career resilience.